 As people move through the stages of dementia, more dementia care is required.
 Some people in the early stages of memory loss recognize their need for more assistance with personal care and activities.
 However, many other people with memory problems don’t, because their insight into their own behavior and needs has been impaired due to brain damage caused by Alzheimer’s disease, small strokes, or similar illnesses.

 That means it’s usually the family of the person with memory loss who will recognize the need to move, find a place, and make the final decision to move a relative.
-Our book Moving a Relative with Memory Loss: A Family Caregiver’s Guide can help you think about the issues involved in moving a relative to residential care, and give you practical ideas for making this an easier process.
+Our book Moving a Relative and Other Transitions in Dementia Care can help you think about the issues involved in moving a relative to residential care, and give you practical ideas for making this an easier process.

 But how do you know when it’s time to consider a move?
 Although there are no magic signs to tell you “this is the right time,” care partners often move a relative with memory loss to residential care for one or more of the following reasons: